Nchrist89/Palms-Peaks-P1/README.md

 * Returning Visitors
-  * I want to to be able to see if there is anything new since my last visit.
-A new feature section allows visitors to see what has recently been added to the resort and what they can mainly look forward to in the future.
+  * I want to  be able to see if there is anything new since my last visit.
+A new feature section allows visitors to see what has recently been added to the resort and what they can look forward to in the future.

    ![New Features](docs/readme-docs/readme-images/whats-new.png)